"

 Systematic Sampling

-Non-probability sampling does not ensure that every individual has a known chance of being selected, making it less reliable for generalization to the entire population.
-Non-probability sampling methods are often used when probability sampling is impractical or unnecessary.
-Methods such as convenience, purposive, and quota sampling fall under this category.
+Non-probability sampling refers to sampling methods where not every individual in the population has a known or equal chance of being selected.
+As a result, these methods are less suitable for generalizing findings to the entire population.
+Non-probability sampling is often used when probability sampling is impractical, such as in exploratory research or when access to the full population is limited.
+Common types include convenience, purposive, and quota sampling.

 Convenience Sampling

-Convenience sampling is one of the simplest non-probability sampling methods, where participants are selected based on their availability or ease of access.
-This method is often used when researchers are unable to randomly select participants due to time, resource, or logistical constraints.
-For example, a researcher might choose to survey students in a classroom or individuals who happen to be present at a specific location.
-While convenience sampling is cost-effective and easy to implement, it is also prone to bias.
-The sample may not be representative of the population, leading to inaccurate conclusions.
-As a result, the findings from a convenience sample are not generalizable to the entire population.
+Convenience sampling is one of the simplest forms of non-probability sampling, in which participants are selected based on their availability or ease of access.
+It is commonly used when random sampling is not feasible due to time, budget, or logistical constraints.
+Although convenience sampling is cost-effective and easy to implement, it is also highly susceptible to selection bias, as the sample may not accurately represent the broader population.
+As a result, findings from convenience samples should be interpreted with caution, as they are generally not generalizable to the entire population.

 Purposive Sampling

-Purposive sampling, also known as judgmental sampling, involves selecting participants based on their specific characteristics or experiences that are relevant to the research study.
-The researcher uses their judgment to identify individuals who possess particular traits that are valuable for answering the research question.
-For example, in a study examining the experiences of cancer survivors, the researcher might intentionally select participants who have undergone various types of treatment or are at different stages of recovery.
-This method is often used in qualitative research, where the goal is to gather in-depth information from a specific subgroup.
-However, like convenience sampling, purposive sampling has its limitations because the sample may not be representative of the broader population, and the researcher’s judgment could introduce bias.
+Purposive sampling, also known as judgmental sampling, involves intentionally selecting participants based on specific characteristics, experiences, or knowledge relevant to the research study.
+The researcher uses their judgment to identify individuals who are especially well-suited to provide rich, meaningful data aligned with the study’s purpose.
+This method is commonly used in qualitative research, particularly when the goal is to gain deep insight into a specific subgroup or phenomenon.
+However, purposive sampling has limitations: the sample may not be representative of the larger population, and the reliance on the researcher’s judgment can introduce bias into the selection process.

 Quota Sampling

-Quota sampling involves dividing the population into distinct subgroups (often based on characteristics such as age, gender, or socioeconomic status) and selecting participants from each subgroup to meet a predetermined quota.
-While participants are not selected randomly within each subgroup, the goal is to ensure that each subgroup is adequately represented in the sample.
-For example, a researcher may want to ensure that 50% of the participants in their study are male and 50% are female, so they will select participants until these quotas are met.
-Like purposive sampling, quota sampling does not allow for random selection and may introduce bias, as participants are selected based on availability rather than random chance.
-While it can be useful for ensuring diversity within a sample, it limits the ability to generalize findings to the population.
+Quota sampling involves dividing the population into distinct subgroups, often based on characteristics such as age, gender, or socioeconomic status, and selecting participants from each subgroup to meet a predetermined quota.
+Although selection within each subgroup is non-random, the goal is to ensure that each subgroup is proportionally represented in the sample.
+Like purposive sampling, quota sampling relies on researcher discretion or convenience when selecting participants, which can introduce selection bias.
+While this method is useful for promoting diversity within the sample, the lack of random selection limits the ability to generalize findings to the broader population.

-The sample size is a critical factor in any research study because it directly influences the study’s statistical power, which is the ability to detect a true effect when one exists.
-A sample that is too small may not be able to detect a meaningful effect, while a sample that is too large may be wasteful of resources.
-The goal is to find a balance that ensures sufficient power to detect true effects while remaining feasible and efficient.
+Sample size is a critical aspect of research design because it directly affects the study’s statistical power, which is the ability to detect a true effect if one exists.
+A sample that is too small may lack the power to identify meaningful differences or relationships, increasing the risk of Type II errors (failing to detect a true effect).
+Conversely, a sample that is too large can lead to unnecessary use of time and resources.
+The goal is to determine a sample size that provides adequate power while remaining practical and efficient for the scope of the study.

 3.5 Practical Considerations in Sampling